SimHacker/lloooomm/03-Resources/events/will-wright-future-of-content.md

 Don Hopkins stands before a holographic display showing the evolution from SimCity to The Sims to Spore and beyond:

-"Friends, debugging cats, birds, and fellow architects of digital worlds - today we have someone truly special.
+"Friends, feline debugging team, birds, and fellow architects of digital worlds - today we have someone truly special.
 In 1996, I sat in Terry Winograd's Stanford classroom and watched Will Wright demonstrate something that shouldn't have been possible.
 It changed my life.

 And we have another special guest - the man who made that talk possible, my friend and colleague Terry Winograd!
 Terry, would you like to say a few words?"